-- Don’t overwhelm users with words.
-Keep paragraphs short and sweet.
+- Avoiding overwhelm from too many words.
+We keep paragraphs short and sweet.

 Tip 4: Facebook, Instagram & Twitter

 Make sure your site has buttons that allow people to easily link to your social media profiles.
 Our designers tend to place them at the top, or bottom of the mobile webpage, or we’ll have them at the side, so they stay in place while people are scrolling.
 It’s important that social media buttons are readily available as soon as people want to access them.
 Why?

 Have you ever gone to a business’s Facebook to look at their reviews, or to check their most recent post to make sure they’re a trustworthy business?
 If yes, then you know how important social media can be.
 At Sky Media, we offer a Free Social Media WOF Report for Kiwi businesses, so speak to us and we’ll check to see if your social’s fit to fly online.

 Local SEO for mobile search is essential nowadays, because people searching from their smartphone are looking to complete an action immediately.
 Maybe that’s making a call to the local restaurant, or finding the address of a business they’re looking to travel to?
 As a result, it’s crucial to display well on mobile phones for local Google search results, so customers can easily choose your business from the first search at the top of the list.
 Easy access is everything online, so getting your website Google prioritised, means your site stays top-of-mind.

 Maximise Your Local Mobile SEO Opportunities with D.I.Y Google My Business: